The Minnesota Pollution Control Agency (MPCA) prepares a Solid Waste Policy report every four years. The report must include:

 The 2011 report builds on several of the themes identified in the 2007 and 2009 MPCA solid waste policy reports: the need for government reform, reinvention in solid waste management, and further identification and re-alignment of roles and responsibilities of those engaged in the solid waste system, from product manufacturers to local governments to facility operators.

-The report reflects the Sustainable Materials Management: The Road Ahead (U.S. EPA) that is gaining momentum in the United States.
+The report reflects EPA's Sustainable Materials Management approach that is gaining momentum in the United States.
 While still in its infancy as a policy principle, materials management is focused on:

 - Knowing and reducing the lifecycle impacts across the supply chain.